G

 PositionExecutiveTenurePrior Experience

-Leadership Continuity: Garmin's success relies on retaining key executive, engineering, sales, marketing, manufacturing, and administrative personnel.
-The company does not have employment agreements with its key executive officers, and Swiss law restricts certain severance payments, which may impact recruitment for these positions.
+Leadership Continuity: Executive officers are elected or appointed annually.
+Garmin Ltd. does not have employment agreements with key executive officers, and Swiss law restricts certain severance payments, which may impact recruitment for these positions.
+The Company does not maintain key person life insurance on its executive officers.

-Board Composition: Garmin's Board of Directors performs the risk oversight role, including cybersecurity risks.
-The Audit Committee comprises Joseph J. Hartnett (Chairman), Catherine A. Lewis, and Susan M. Ball, all of whom are independent and designated as "audit committee financial experts."
+Board Composition: The entire Board of Directors oversees risk, including cybersecurity threats.
+The Audit Committee comprises Joseph J. Hartnett (Chair), Catherine A. Lewis, and Susan M. Ball, all of whom are independent and designated as "audit committee financial experts."

 Human Capital Strategy

-Talent Management: Acquisition & Retention: Garmin's strategy depends on attracting, developing, and retaining key employees.
-The company provides career growth opportunities, competitive compensation, and generous benefits (including stock compensation, savings plans, healthcare, paid time off, family leave, and an Employee Stock Purchase Plan).
-An overall shortage in qualified personnel may increase compensation costs.
-Diversity & Development: Garmin invests in talent development programs to provide training and education for career advancement and skill building.
-Business Resource Groups foster employee connection and community engagement.
+Talent Management: Acquisition & Retention: Garmin Ltd. focuses on attracting, developing, and retaining key talent by offering career growth opportunities, competitive compensation, and comprehensive benefits packages (including stock compensation, savings plans, healthcare, paid time off, and an Employee Stock Purchase Plan).
+Diversity & Development: The Company invests in talent development programs to enhance employee skills and career advancement.
+Business Resource Groups foster connections and community engagement.
+Garmin Ltd. reports a strong company culture and positive employee relations.

 Environmental & Social Impact